Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Preliminaries

 However, as the fractional order $\al$ approaches 1, the Beta distribution becomes increasingly concentrated near 0, potentially introducing significant numerical errors due to this treatment.

 Therefore, in \cite{Hu2024:CMAME, Lin2025}, the authors propose a new method Improved MCfPINNs using Gauss-Jacobi quadrature.
-These methods approximate the integral in equation \eqref{eqn:represent_1} using a weighted sum over carefully selected quadrature points $(w_i,\tau_i)_{i=1}^N$ (see detailed forms in \cite{GJ2018}), resulting in the approximation:
+These methods approximate the integral in \eqref{eqn:represent_1} of Lemma~\ref{lem:represent} using a weighted sum over carefully selected quadrature points $(w_i,\tau_i)_{i=1}^N$ (see detailed forms in \cite{GJ2018}), resulting in the approximation:

 The rapid convergence of Gauss-Jacobi quadrature \cite{Chernov2012} significantly accelerates training, as it allows for a smaller number of quadrature points $M$ compared to the Monte Carlo approach when $\alpha<1$.
 These promising results naturally motivate the extension of this strategy to the case $\alpha>1$, which we explore in this work.